 If you can answer “YES” to “ALL”, then go ahead and bring the developer into the process.
 Otherwise, restrict the scope of that participation to technical checking, away from the candidate.
-And if possible, ask for feedback to more than one dev, to avoid personal bias over legit reasons to discard someone.
+And if possible, ask for feedback from more than one developer to avoid personal bias over legitimate reasons to discard someone.

 Respect & Professionalism